oamg/leapp/docs/source/messaging.md

 ### Storing messages in the project data for reuse

-The `snactor` framework tool saves the output of actors as locally stored messages, so that they can be consumed by the actors that are being developed.
+The `snactor` framework tool saves the output of actors as locally stored messages, so that they can be consumed by other actors that are being developed.

-To make the data consumable by other actors, run the actor producing the data with the --save-output option:
+To make the data consumable, run the actor producing the data with the --save-output option:

 ```shell
 $ snactor run --save-output HostnameScanner